mattbdean/JRAW/ENDPOINTS.md

 identity
 --------

-100.00% completion (3 complete, 0 incomplete)
+100.00% completion (3 implemented, 0 planned, and 0 not planned)

 | Method | Endpoint                                                                             | Implementation                                                                                                                                      |
 |:------:| ------------------------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------- |